Comment to travel by plane without suffering from jet lag? Expert tips ✈️💤

 Getting up every two hours and doing some exercises helps limit muscle fatigue and recover better.

-🌞 Upon arrival: speed up your adaptation
+🌞 Upon arrival: speed up your adjustment

 1️⃣ Expose yourself to natural light as soon as you arrive ☀️

-2️⃣ Don’t sleep before local night 💤
+2️⃣ Don’t sleep until local night 💤

 Even if the temptation is strong, hold on until the evening to avoid prolonging the time difference.